Sugith Varughese

-Sugith Varughese (born 25 April 1957) is an Indian-born Canadian writer, director and actor.
+Sugith Varughese (born 25 April 1957) is an Indian actor, writer and director.

 Early life and education

 Varughese was born in Cochin, Kerala, India, into a Syriac Saint Thomas Christian family.
 (Note: "Varughese," also sometimes spelled "Varghese" and "Verghese" and variously pronounced, is Syriac-Malayalam for "George") His family moved to Saskatoon, Saskatchewan, when he was a child, when his neurosurgeon father obtained a professional appointment there.

 Varughese began university studies at the University of Saskatchewan in Saskatoon with a double major in pre-medicine and drama.
 He continued on to an undergraduate degree in drama at the University of Minnesota in Minneapolis and a Master of Fine Arts at York University in Toronto.
 He went on to write, act in and direct film and television productions in Canada and the United States, and was accepted to attend the Canadian Film Centre as a writer-director.
 As a director, he has been nominated for and won several Canadian film and television and international film festival awards.
 He also holds a black belt in karate.